|

 Ancient proverb say, "One small wind can raise much dust."
 (Dark Alibi)

-Anxious man hurries too fast - often stubs big toe.
+Anxious man hurries too fast and stubs big toe.
 (Charlie Chan's

 Courage)